 I remember we went down to the PE building a few times and took a special MTA bus to San Pedro or Disneyland or Balboa Park.
 Those buses were unlike the regular buses, for they had high cushiony chairs.
 All leather.
 On our journey, we would leave early in the morning and I remember once it was rather cool, a little drizzly and when the buses drove out they left us with what seemed to a kid a rush of wind.
 It was summer.
 Other regular bus lines utilized the depot.
 There were about 61 million cars in in California in 1960.
-Neighboring Hollywood in color in the sixties.
+Neighboring Santa Monica and Pacific Ocean Park in the sixties.